NeoMatrix14241/VisionLane/README.md

   _→ Use super-image and a formula (see paper_sizes_formula.xlsl) to automatically resize/enhance images so all output PDFs have consistent paper sizes (e.g., A4), ensuring uniform appearance in any PDF viewer._
 - [ ] Fix OCRmyPDF related bugs causing no output when HOCR output is selected _→ OCRmyPDF causes "Division By Zero Error" resulting without any output at all_
+- [ ] Fix RGBA issues on some image
+  _→ RGB is the only channel supported by HOCR transform of OCRmyPDF_

 ### 📁 File Handling Enhancements
 - [x] Add option to archive processed files